omeka/omeka-s-enduser/docs/sites/site_settings.md

 - Cancel making changes
 - Save your changes.

-The **make public/private** button (eye icon) is used to both indicate and set whether the site is visible to the public or only to users of this Omeka S installation.
+The **make public/private** button (eye icon) is used to both indicate and set site visibility.
+It determines whether the site is visible to the public or only to users of this Omeka S installation.

 Site is public: ![make public button showing an eye icon](../content/contentfiles/item_public.png){style="display:inline;"}